Harishnath0013/Celebal_intern_w2/README.md

-this is assignment for week 2
+this is assignment of  week 2